musevlt/mpdaf/CoreLib/source/dvper_manual.rst

   > mpdaf_mypackage$ git push origin

 Step 4: add the user package on the UserLib library of MPDAF
 ------------------------------------------------------------

-Developer should ask `CRAL <laure.piqueras@univ-lyon1.fr>`_ to make its package available for the consortium.
+Developers should ask `CRAL <laure.piqueras@univ-lyon1.fr>`_ to make their package available for the consortium.
 After sanity checks, the user package will be added on the UserLib library of MPDAF.

 Step 5: upgrade version of user package
 ---------------------------------------

 When the user package is added as a git submodule, the most recent commit of the submodule is stored in the UserLib library of MPDAF.
-That means that as the code in the user package Git repository updates, the same code will still be pulled on the repositories relying on the submodule.
+That means when the code in the user package Git repository is updated, the same code will still be pulled on the repositories relying on the submodule.

 For each new stable version of user package, developer should ask `CRAL <laure.piqueras@univ-lyon1.fr>`_ to update the user package in the UserLib library of MPDAF.